open-contracting/deploy/docs/deploy/create_server.rst

 #.
 If a new service is being introduced on its own server, add a new target to the ``salt/top.sls`` and ``pillar/top.sls`` files.

 #.
-If an existing service is moving to the new server, update occurrences of the old server's hostname and IP address.
+If an existing service is moving to the new server, update occurrences of the old server's FQDN and IP address.
 (In some cases described in the next step, you'll need to deploy the related services.)

 #. :doc:`Deploy the server<deploy>`.